hanzbzz/DP/notes.md

 - However this version is not supported by kind [github](https://github.com/kubernetes-sigs/kind/issues/3768)
 - To load local images into kind with containerd 2.0.0, the import command in kind binary needs to be edited [github](https://github.com/containerd/runwasi/issues/579)
 - CRIU needs to be installed in the base image of kind
 - All of the above changes are already done in my fork of kind repository.
+Run `git submodule update --init` in the root directory to pull the submodules.
-- Build custom version of kind `cd kind && go install . && cd -`
+- Build custom version of kind `cd kind && git checkout containerd_2.0.0_support && go install . && cd -`
 - Build base image of kind `cd kind/images/base && make quick && cd -`
 - Build node image for kind.
 Note that the path to  kubernetes repo needs to be absolute and the base image argument should be the image built in previous step